Best Time to Visit the Indian Subcontinent

 The vast region and different experiences from the tip in Nepal, down through to Southern India allows something for everyone throughout the year.
 For clear skies and comfortable temperatures October to December is the ideal time to visit Nepal, Sri Lanka makes for a good summer trip with the dry season forming from May to September and to miss the monsoon season in the Maldives head there between September to April.

-Whether you are just traveling to one destination or a through a myriad of countries, we are here to guide you on the best time to visit to get the most out of your trip.
+Whether you are just travelling to one destination or a through a myriad of countries, we are here to guide you on the best time to visit to get the most out of your trip.

 Winter (December - February)

 Our winter is the perfect time to travel to India as the weather is bright, sunny and not too uncomfortably hot.
 January and February are great for birders, when migrating species arrive en masse, particularly in the rural areas of Rajasthan.
 The south and west coasts of Sri Lanka are beautiful at this time of year, with warm and dry weather.
 From December, large groups of whales can be spotted off Sri Lanka's south coast at Mirissa.
 Head out by boat to search for blue whales and sperm whales, as well as spinner dolphins.
-Traveling to Sri Lanka over Christmas and New Year is particularly popular, so be sure to book well in advance.
+Travelling to Sri Lanka over Christmas and New Year is particularly popular, so be sure to book well in advance.

 Spring (March - May)